denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

+---
+title: "Laminate Text"
-Laminate Text: Material Contexts of Digital Knowledge Production Dennis Yi Tenen
+subtitle: "Material Contexts of Digital Knowledge Production"
+author: Dennis Yi Tenen
+documentclass: scrartcl
+---

 Digital text, at the basis of all computer-mediated epistemological activity, appears to view at once an ephemeral and enduring phenomenon.
 It is, as Wendy